Wu-Jinzhou/woods/documentation/features.md

 ## 2. Link Management
 - **Add Link**: Paste a URL to add it.
 The app automatically fetches metadata (Title, Description, Image).
 - **Import Links**: Bulk import multiple URLs at once (one per line).
+    - **Visual Progress**: A progress bar tracks the import status.
+    - **Order Preservation**: Imported links are added such that the top URL in your list appears at the top of the view.
 - **View Modes**: Toggle between **Card View** (visual grid) and **List View** (compact list).
 - **Move Links**: Move links between folders individually or in bulk.
 - **Delete Links**: Remove links individually or in bulk.